euphonie/study-notes/Other/ICU Certification/Novice (Level 1).md

 	- May be braced by top at prep level or below with hand-arm connection only
 		- if braced must begin prior initiating stunt
 		- Prep level top must have both feet on bases, except in shoulder sit, flat back, straddle lift or shoulder stand
-	- May not be braced
+	- May not be braced by other extended stunts
+- Single leg stunts
+	- Prep level must be braced by person at prep level or below with arm-hand connection
+	-

 ## Tosses